Abdulfortech/Bootstrap-Boilerplate/README.md

-# Bootstrap-Boilerplate
+# PHP-FullStack-Boilerplate
-This is a Bootstrap Boilerplate that contain the most important components that can be reused for any project.
+This is a PHP FullStack code that can be used to create dynamic web pages easily using PHP and MySQL.